 For anyone interested in finding out more about the songs of Pete Seeger, I can highly recommend a tribute CD ‘Where Have All The Flowers Gone: The Songs of Pete Seeger’.

-It’s a wonderful double CD, featuring such singers as Jackson Browne, Bruce Springsteen, Judy Collins, Bonnie Raitt, Ireland’s Tommy Sands and the late Tommy Makem, and many more great singers all performing well known Pete Seeger songs.
+It’s a wonderful double CD, featuring such singers as Jackson Browne, Bruce Springsteen, Judy Collins, Bonnie Raitt.
+And Ireland’s Dolores Keane and Tommy Sands, give a beautiful rendition of “Where Have All The Flowers Gone”.
+The late great Tommy Makem, along with many more talented singers and musicians, give a new lease of life to many well known Pete Seeger songs.

-But the stand out performance on the CD for me is Ani Difranco’s magnificent interpretation of Pete’s Seeger’s great anti-war song, ‘My Name is Lisa Kalvelage’.
+One of the stand-out performance on the CD is Ani Difranco’s magnificent interpretation of Pete’s Seeger’s great anti-war song, ‘My Name is Lisa Kalvelage’.